New York at Its Core Seminar Day: Rhythm & Power

 Interested in taking this course for P Credit?
 See our P Credit Page to register by combining this day with our March 19, 2017 New York at Its Core Seminar Day: City Stories and receive 1 P Credit.

-*Schedule is subject to change.
-A final schedule as well as instructions for registering for afternoon workshops will be sent to all registered participants.
-Registration is free but required; space is limited.
+Registration is free but required.
 All attendees will receive a letter of attendance for 5 hours of professional learning.